How to Clean Cycling Shoes?

 This is why we highly recommend air drying the shoes and the insoles after washing them.
 You can leave them in direct sunlight if you don’t have an air dryer.

-Shoe powder can help dry the shoes faster, which is why we recommend using them.
+Shoe powder can help dry the shoes faster, so we recommend using them.
 However, this isn’t an absolute necessity.
 But we still recommend doing so as it can dry the shoes faster and ensure zero remaining moisture.

 A lot of people use talc instead of shoe powder.
-While talc is excellent for moisture absorption, it can lead to different health issues if put into shoes.
+While talc is excellent for moisture absorption, putting it into shoes can lead to different health issues.
 So, it would be best if you went for a talc-free powder.

 There may be some bacteria or germs left even after a thorough wash.
 Even the slightest trace can lead to a full-scale breakout later.
-That is why it’s important to disinfect them.
+That is the importance of disinfecting them.

 You’ll find many cleaning sprays on the market for this purpose.
 However, not every one of them will work properly.